kekeli92/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-function that prints a square
+program that prints the numbers from 1 to 100